typpo/autoreload/README.md

 autoreload
 ==========

 This is an easy-to-use command-line "automatic reload" or "live reload" script for developers.
-It tells your browser to reload when files have changed.
+It makes your browser reload when you edit files.
 It's based on [connect-autoreload](https://github.com/typpo/connect-autoreload).

 Get it with npm:  `npm install -g autoreload`